Carentan

 Carentan (/fr/) is a small rural town near the north-eastern base of the French Cotentin Peninsula in Normandy in north-western France, with a population of about 6,000.
 It is a former commune in the Manche department.
 On 1 January 2016, it was merged into the new commune of Carentan-les-Marais.
 The town was a strategic early goal of the World War II landings as capturing the town was necessary to link the lodgements at Utah Beach and Omaha Beach which were divided by the Douve river estuary (nearby fields were flooded by the Germans up to the town's outskirts).
 The town was also needed as an intermediate staging position for the capture of the cities of Cherbourg and Octeville, with the critically important port facilities in Cherbourg.

 History

 Carentan is close to the site of the medieval Battle of Formigny, fought in 1450 during the Hundred Years' War.
 The town is also likely the site of the historical references to the ancient Gallic port of Crociatonum (documented by Roman sources), a possession of the Unelli (or Veneli or also Venelli) tribe (Greek: Οὐένελοι) situated on the river Douve slightly inland from the beaches at Normandy.
-The gently sloping terrain in the nearby river valley was excellent for boat construction.
+The gently sloping terrain in the nearby river valley was favorable for boat construction.